Note: This policy is subject to change at any time. Please check all AHN Policies on a regular basis for updates.

 (f) being polite and considerate at all times.

-3. Pay your Homestay Fees by the due date.
+- Pay your Homestay Fees by the due date.
 AHN will send you an invoice at regular intervals to continue in homestay.
-It is important that your fees are kept up to date and paid by the due date so that there are no delays with paying your host.
+It is important that your fees are kept up to date and paid by the due date so that there are no delays with paying your Host.
 Fees are reviewed annually and published on the AHN website.
-Guests who are in a current placement will be notified of fee increases effective to them.
+Guests who are in a current placement will be notified of fee increases applicable to them.

-4. Be sensible and safe.
+- Be sensible and safe.
 This means immediately contacting AHN or your Host if you have concerns regarding your health or welfare.
-Store valuables such as money, passport airline tickets and other important items in a safe place.
-Always ask your Host’s permission before inviting any other person to the Host’s home for any period of time.
+You must disclose any illnesses you suffer from before arriving in Australia (if applicable).
+Ensure you are up to date with the recommended vaccinations.
+Store valuables such as money, your passport, airline tickets and other important items in a safe place.
+Always ask your Host’s permission before inviting any other person to the Host’s Home for any period of time.

 (a) If you are over the age of 18 you must ask your Host before bringing alcohol into the Home or smoking when you’re near the Home.
 Smoking is never allowed inside the Home.

-(b) If you are under the age of 18 you must
+(b) If you are an International Student under the age of 18 you must:

-1.b.1. return to the Home by the curfew set by your education provider and notified to you by AHN or your Host.
-Written notification from your education provider must be provided to AHN if you have been granted special permission to be late or sleep overnight somewhere else.
+4.b.1. return to the Home by the curfew set by your Education Provider and notified to you by AHN or your Host.
+Written notification from your Education Provider must be provided to AHN if you have been granted special permission to be late or sleep overnight somewhere else.

-1.b.3. travel to homestay by airport pick up where the education provider deems it mandatory.
+4.b.3. travel to homestay by airport pick up (APU) where the Education Provider deems it mandatory.
 The cost will be included on your first invoice and APU booking details will be provided on your placement report.
-If you wish to travel with a relative or an adult this must be approved by your education provider prior to travel.
+If you wish to travel with a relative or an adult this must be approved by your Education Provider prior to travel.

 (a) If you are under the age of 18 you must carry a mobile phone and make your Host aware of where you will be at all times.